awsdocs/amazon-chime-user-guide/doc_source/chat-bots.md

 ## Adding a chatbot to a chat room<a name="add-bot-chat"></a>

 Only chat room administrators can add chatbots to chat rooms\.
+The chat room must be created by a member of an Amazon Chime Enterprise account\.

 Before you begin, get the chatbot's email address from your Amazon Chime account administrator\.

 **To add a chatbot to a chat room**